-52. Members and management of Scotland Excel are responsible for establishing arrangements to ensure that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and for monitoring the adequacy and effectiveness of these arrangements.
-We concluded that Scotland Excel has effective governance arrangements which provide an appropriate framework for organisational decision-making.
+- 51. Members and management of Clydeplan are responsible for establishing arrangements to ensure that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and for monitoring the adequacy and effectiveness of these arrangements.
+We concluded that Clydeplan has effective governance arrangements which provide an appropriate framework for organisational decision-making. - 52.
+Citizens should be able to hold Clydeplan to account about the services it provides.
+Transparency means that citizens have access to understandable, relevant and timely information about how the council is taking decisions and how it is using its resources.
+Overall we concluded that Clydeplan is open and transparent although there are some areas where practices could be improved. - 53.
+As part of audit work we reviewed various governance policies and procedures (e.g. scheme of delegation, contract standing orders, etc.) and found the contract standing orders had not been updated for a number of years.
+As a result, there is a risk that the policies and procedures in respect of granting contracts are not up to date and in line with legislation.

-53. Citizens should be able to hold Scotland Excel to account about the services it provides.
-Transparency means that citizens have access to understandable, relevant and timely information about how Scotland Excel is taking decisions and how it is using its resources.
-Overall we concluded that Scotland Excel is open and transparent.
+Appendix 1, Action Plan, point 2